aleparedes/static-content-distribution/README.md

 ## Configuration Variables
 Edit the *terraform/config.tf* and set you desired configuration for:
-- **Application bucket name**: The name of the bucket that stores the application.
+- **Application bucket name**: The name of the bucket that stores the application
-- **Static content bucket name**: The name of the bucket that stores the static content.
+- **Static content bucket name**: The name of the bucket that stores the static content
 - **Force destroy bucket**: A boolean that indicates if all objects should be deleted from the bucket, so that the bucket can be destroyed without error.
-These objects are _not_ recoverable.
+These objects are _not_ recoverable
-- **Resource owner email**: All deployable resources contains a tag *"owner"* for easy finding of the deployed resources in the cloud.
+- **Resource owner email**: All deployable resources contains a tag *"owner"* for easy finding of the deployed resources in the cloud
 - **Domain name**: External DNS domain you want to use
-- **Certificate ARN**: The ARN of the ACM certificate is taken as a parameter.
+- **Certificate ARN**: The ARN of the ACM certificate is taken as a parameter
-- **Ip whitelist range**: The range of the allowed ips for this app.
+- **Ip whitelist range**: The range of the allowed ips for this app

 *Note: These configuration variables could also be set on deployment time by using the --var option in the terraform plan and apply commands.
 Example:*
 ```terraform plan -var="resource_owner_email=test@sarasa.com"```